sifophp/compost/README.md

 If a release has been already deployed in the past if you intend to deploy it again (e.g `rollback`) then only the symbolic link will be changed, because everything else is already there.
 The `post-deploy.sh` will be executed anyway (I left it this way in case you need to clean stuff).

-A more graphical example, let's imagine you have you installed your application (`APP_DIR`) under:
+A more graphical example, let's imagine you have you installed your application (`APP_DIR_SYMLINK`) under:

 	/var/www/myapp